Sep 05 2008

 How Does Catapres® Work?

-It is unclear exactly how this blood-pressure reducing medication works in treating ADHD.
-It is known to reduce activity of the sympathetic nervous sytem; the signals in your body that rev you up and stimulate activity [1], and Catapres® (clonidine hydrochloride) has been shown to have a calming effect on certain areas of the brain.
+It is unclear exactly how this blood-pressure reducing medication works in treating adult ADHD.
+It is known to reduce activity of the sympathetic nervous sytem; the signals in your body that rev you up and stimulate activity [1], and Catapres® (clonidine HCL) has been shown to have a calming effect on certain areas of the brain.

-How Long Does It Take to Work?The time required for Catapres® to have a therapeutic effect on ADHD may be different for each individual.
+The time required for Catapres® to have a therapeutic effect on adult ADHD may be different for each individual.
 But, as a guideline, it may take two or three weeks.

-Is Catapres® Effective for Adult ADHD?While this agent may be beneficial in children and adolescents, particularly those with significant hyperactivity and aggressive behavior, the benefits in adults are less clear.
+While this agent may be beneficial in children and adolescents, particularly those with significant hyperactivity and aggressive behavior, the benefits in adults are less clear.
 It seems to work best in decreasing hyperactivity, but does not as consistently appear to improve distractibility (as stimulants are known to do) [1].
 Together, you and your doctor can determine if Catapres® (clonidine hydrochloride) is a good option for treating your symptoms.

 Catapres® Side Effects